jackconwayiv/indehealth-calc/README.md

+# Take Home Assessment: React + Express JS Calculator

+I also added TypeScript because I'm an overachiever.

+# BACK END:

+To start the server, type `npm run start` in the root directory.
+To start the React app, type `npm run start` from the '/frontend' directory.

+# FRONT END:

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).